andrewsuzuki/newhaven.bike/doc/plan.md

 ## Content

 - **Community**
-  - Events
+  - Events and Meetups
     - New Haven Bike Party
     - Rock to Rock
     - New Haven Bike Month
+    - New Haven Grand Prix
-  - Advocacy / Infrastructure
+  - Advocacy and Infrastructure
     - General Desires; Projects in the works
     - Elm City Cycling
     - New Haven Bike Month
     - ...More...
-  - Group Rides (link to Road Rides)
   - Volunteering
 - **City Riding and Commuting**
   - Map with bike paths and recommended commuting routes